endlesslupita/Tech-Interview-Prep-Financial-Growth-Arrays/README.md

 You need to present Time and Space complexity of your solution.
  If possible, refine your solution to improve its time and space efficiency.
 Explain the trade-offs and how the optimization improves the original solution.
 Maintain clear communication throughout the interview.
 Reiterate this point, as it's crucial and worth repeating.
-Submit a youtube link (public or unlisted)
+Submit a vimeo link (public or unlisted)
 Evaluation Criteria:

 Accuracy and efficiency of the algorithm.